Originally Posted by http://www.wowza.com/forums/showthread.php?17182-PlayReady-and-HLS&p=88051#post88051

 Since its requests use only standard HTTP transactions, HTTP Live Streaming is capable of traversing any firewall or proxy server that lets through standard HTTP traffic, unlike UDP-based protocols such as RTP.
 This also allows a Content delivery network to easily be implemented for any given stream.

-This is it, these last two posts confirm a MAJOR OS update is happening for this Holiday season.
+This is it, these last two posts confirm a MAJOR OS update is happening.